UI text style guidelines

 - Hyperlink both the text and the icon.

-- Don't put a Learn more link inside of a tooltip.
+- Don't put a link to Splunk documentation inside of a tooltip.

 Field labels

 All fields must have labels.
-Place field labels outside of the field box, not inside the field box.
-Text inside the field box disappears when the user selects it which means users can't see the field label to check their work after they've entered information in the field.
+Place field labels outside of the field box, and not inside the field box.
+Text inside the field box disappears after the user selects it, which means users can't see the field label to check their work after they've entered information in the field.

 Use sentence-style capitalization for field labels.